garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Research in HCI.md

 6. Why is it better?
 It is to show how the manipulation of a variable has another direct causal influence on another variable.
 It is the notion of causality.
 ## [[A B Testing]]
+- comparing 2 elements
+## Advantages of Experiment
+1. It's data, not just opinion
+2. We don't only know which is better but what makes it better
+3. It's a systematic process, allowing results to be generalized